EduardoDias-M/Django-Weather-App/README.md

 # django-weather-app
-A web weather application to show you the temperature anywhere in the world.
+A web weather application to show you the weather anywhere in the world.